spoilsport/Yazgac-Libraries/README.md

 This component library is a library I use in my research work

-It is free to use in research studies.
+Feel free to use in research studies.
 But, if you inform me anyway, I will be glad.

 However, if you use it for a commercial product, it is imperative that you obtain permission under all circumstances.